There is a lot to be said for the simple pleasure of a picnic. But it is the simplicity of the picnic where so many get it wrong.

 Picnic Glasses

-Wine snobs will argue that glass is the only option when it comes to picnic glasses.
+Wine snobs will argue that glass is the only option for picnic glasses.
 However, we now have the luxury of some exceptional plastic wine glasses made from recyclable plastics that are about as good as the real thing.

-We have even come across celebrated wineries who use these disposable “glasses” at garden picnics at the winery.
+We have even come across celebrated wineries that use these disposable “glasses” at garden picnics at the winery.

 Simple Picnic Tips for Beautiful Picnics

-Well planned and elaborate picnics with family and friends are always wonderful events.
-However, it goes to show, picnics don’t have to be a chore.
+Well-planned and elaborate picnics with family and friends are always wonderful events.
+However, it shows that picnics don’t have to be a chore.
 Keep it simple and you might be inclined to indulge in a little alfresco dining more often.